LeJeko/homebridge-switch-piface/README.md

 ## Reverse Switches

-You may also want to create a dummy switch that turns itself on one second after being turned off.
+You may also want to create a switch that turns itself on one second after being turned off.
 This can be done by passing the 'reverse' argument in your config.json:

 ```
     "accessories": [
         {
-          "accessory": "DummySwitch",
+          "accessory": "PifaceSwitch",
+          "output": 0,
-          "name": "My Stateful Switch 1",
+          "name": "My Reverse Switch",
           "reverse": true
         }
     ]